 Click here to see examples.

-More information of the colors of specific minerals groups go the the appropriate mineral on the list of mineral spectra
+For more information of the colors of specific minerals groups go the the appropriate mineral on the list of mineral spectra

 to the index of data files